percona/portal-doc/docs/December-2021.md

 ## Enhancements

-**At-a-glace overview of Percona entitlements**.
+At-a-glace overview of Percona entitlements

  If you are a member of a customer organization, you can now check the entitlements for your account on the **Dashboard** tab.

 ## Fixed issue
 Clicking on **View Organization** in the **Dashboard** page now opens the organization details in the current tab instead of opening a separate one.